davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 ---

 # Preface
-This is an extremely raw, totally unproofed write up of my notes from SmashingConf London 2018.
-Ahead there are typos, incomplete sentences, fragmentary notes, repetitions, and possibly contradictions.
+Immediately below are a few key points distilled from my raw notes.
+Following these is a writeup of my raw notes: they're an extremely raw, totally unproofed write up of my notes from SmashingConf London 2018.
+There will be typos, incomplete sentences, fragmentary notes, repetitions, and possibly contradictions.
 Some of it might be even incomprehensible out of context, (but at least this way you don't have to try to read my handwriting).
 I'll tidy these up over the next few weeks, but most the important thing is to make them available soonest, so here you are.

 We can do better.